 Now how about looking at the result and analysing everything.
 Firstly let’s check that everything was transferred.
 I had the character, hair, top, shorts and hair.
 And I can clearly see that everything was moved to Blender successfully.
 And also it was parented correctly.
 Meaning that if i will move the head – hair will follow and so on.

 You should have noticed that the character had transferred with a bunch of additional shapes.
 There are the bones and the whole thing is a rig.
 The constraints that will help you to move character around and pose it.

 If you select some of these shapes, you will see a bit of a “dome” and colored lines.
 This shows you how you can pose this part of a body.
 For example, why not to take the shoulder:

 So the “dome” part shows you where you can move this part of the body.
 Meaning that you can place it anywhere inside these boundaries, but not outside.
 And colored lines represent the axis.

 If you try to rotate the shoulder along the X axis, the hand will move exactly along the red line.
 Same with the blue line and Z axis.
 As you can see, there is no green line, which represents the Y axis.
 This means that this part of the body can not be transformed along Y. If you try – simply nothing happens.

 Hand at the border, can’t be moved further.

 Rig works perfectly, everything moves naturally and you can pose comfortably.
-There is a circle with arrows at the bottom, that controls the whole character and allows it to move and rotate as one object.
+There is a root bone at the bottom that controls the whole character and allows it to move and rotate as a single object.

 What about materials and textures?
 Character and its clothes had a lot of them, how were they transferred?
 Answer is – pretty good.
 We can see on example of the clothes, that the corresponding shader were created and automatically all the textures, normal maps, roughness map and even bumps were aligned properly: